braydonf/nostr-key-change/README.md

 ```

 * The `p` tag for a public attestation MUST include a public key and MUST match the pubkey for the Recovery Key Setup Event.
-* A private attestation MUST not include the `p` tag.
+* A private attestation MUST NOT include the `p` tag.
 * The `content` field MUST include the Recovery Key Setup Event either encrypted and private or unencrypted and public.
 * The `recovery-key-attestation` MUST be included, it's otherwise ignored, however can help prevent making this event by chance or accident.
 * A NIP-03 timestamp attestation MAY be included for this event and clients can use this to help with verification.